msfuji/immunoduct/README.md

 ```

 `CIBERSORT` is not automatically installed because of its license.
-To run `CIBERSORT`, go to https://cibersort.stanford.edu/ and request R source
+While `immunoduct` runs without `CIBERSORT`, you may go to
+https://cibersort.stanford.edu/ and request R source code.
-code.
 Download `CIBERSORT.R`, `LM22.txt`, and place them in `scripts/`.

 ## Usage
 Make a local copy of pipeline for each project.